HL7/VhDir/pages/_includes/vhdir-restriction-summary.md

 ####  Summary of the Mandatory Requirements and Key properties

-1. At least one target in `restriction.target`
-1. If indicating the reason for restriction:
-   1. One name of the restriction in `restriction.reason.name`
+1. A coded value representing the status of the restriction in `consent.status`
-   1. One conditional source in `restriction.reason.conditionalSource`
-   1. At least one type of reason in `restriction.reason.reasonType`
+1. At least one coded and/or text value describing the type of restriction in `consent.category`
+1. At least one `actor` when describing access rights via `consent.provision`.
+Each actor must include a `reference` to a practitioner, organization, care team, or group.
+The `role` of each actor is fixed to code "IRCP" (information recipient) from the code system defined at <http://hl7.org/fhir/v3/ParticipationType>